VijayNale/incident_project/README.md

 # This is an classification type of problem, here we have to predict incident in the form of high medium and low form.

-# I have do knn imputation handle missing values in dataset.
+# Did knn imputation handle missing values in dataset.

 # And Do some feature engineering and feature selection and finally deployment model to various classification algorithm